Peoples of the

 In the morning, we’ll tour the Grand Village of the Natchez Indians, which was the last mound site to be used by Native Americans and was well documented by the French.
 It was also the center of French Colonial and Natchez Indian relations.
 After lunch we’ll visit pre-Civil War homes and enjoy a guided tour of the city with local experts.
 You will also have some spare time to walk around in beautiful, historic Natchez.
 We will spend the night in Natchez.

-Today, we will head back north, starting on the famous Natchez Trace Parkway.
-We’ll stop at the incredible prehistoric Emerald Mound, and the historic Mount Locust, one of the old stands on the Trace.
+We’ll head back north on the famous Natchez Trace Parkway.
+We’ll stop at the incredible prehistoric Emerald Mound, and historic Mount Locust, one of the few remaining original inns located along the Trace.
+These inns were usually located a day’s ride apart and were places where travelers could get a meal, a stall for their horse, and a place to sleep.
 Then we’ll have lunch at the famous Lorman Country Store, which has been featured on the Food Network and is said to have the best fried chicken in the South.
-We will spend the afternoon at the Conservancy’s Prospect Hill Plantation preserve, then spend the night in Greenville, Mississippi.
+After lunch, we’ll stop by Windsor Ruins, one of the most photographed places in Mississippi.
+We’ll continue north through Vicksburg and spend the night in Greenville, Mississippi.

 We’ll start the morning with a visit Winterville Mounds Park, which is owned by the Mississippi Department of Archives and History.
 This massive site once consisted of as many as 23 mounds.
 We’ll continue up the famous Highway 61, and one of the most concentrated areas of mound sites in the country and visit the Conservancy’s Carson Mounds site before returning to Memphis.